 Please contact the graduate admission office at 781.768.7330 or firstname.lastname@example.org for more information.
 Note that completion of courses as a non-matriculated student does not guarantee acceptance to the program.

-Regis College's Graduate Mental Health and Counseling Programs courses are dynamic and practical.
+Regis College's counseling program provides you with courses that are dynamic and practical.
 You will engage in frequent clinical role play, case assessments and simulations, and practice supervision and consultation roles.
-Our MA in Counseling degrees include practicum and internship placements that are developmentally appropriate and matched to the individual student’s readiness and clinical interests.
+Our MA in counseling degrees include practicum and internship placements that are developmentally appropriate and matched to the individual student’s readiness and clinical interests.